ssonpethkar/Preparation/practise/react_questions.md

     - React js is a open source javascript library is used to building user interfaces (UI) for single page application
     - React is developed by facebook
     - React used component based architecture and virtual DOM for faster rendering
-    - It allows to developer to create reusable UI components
+    - It allows developer to create reusable UI components

 `Features` :
     - uses virtual DOM